 Form: Subject + Get + Person + To + Verb

 This construction usually means “to convince someone to do something” or “to trick someone into doing something.”

 We couldn’t get him to sign the agreement.

 Form: Subject + Make + Person + Base Form of Verb

-This construction means “to force someone to do something”.
+This construction means “to force or require someone to take an action“.